MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

 The download contains Two templates:
 - The SLB Production Generation 1 VM.xml template is for deploying the SLB Service on generation 1 virtual machines.
 - The SLB Production Generation 2 VM.xml is for deploying the SLB Service on Generation 2 virtual machines.

-- Both the templates have a default count of three virtual machines which can be changed in the service template designer.
+Both the templates have a default count of three virtual machines which can be changed in the service template designer.

 ## Create the transit logical network

 1. Open the **Create logical network Wizard**, and type a **Name** and optional description.
-2. In **Settings** select **One Connected Network**.
+2. In **Settings**, select **One Connected Network**.
 Select **Create a VM network with the same name** box to allow virtual machines to access this logical network directly, and **Managed by the network controller**.
-3. In **Network Site** add the network site information for your subnet.
+3. In **Network Site**, add the network site information for your subnet.
 4. Review the **Summary** information and complete the logical network wizard.

 ### Create an IP address pool for the transit logical network

 This is the IP address pool where DIPs are assigned to the SLB/MUX virtual machines and BGP Peer virtual machine (if deployed).

-Note the following:
+**Note**:
 - Ensure you use the IP address range that corresponds to your transit network IP address space.
 Don't include the first IP address of your subnet in the IP pool you are about to create.
 For example, if your available subnet is from .1 to .254, start your range at .2.
 - After you create the Transit logical network, ensure you associate this logical network with the Management switch uplink port profile you created during the network controller deployment.